 Also, you need some fluorescent markers/stickers to mark those anatomical landmarks because you might not be able to find the markers on the picture you have taken.
 Having to depend on stickers requires clients to wear body-hugging clothing and not move at all or strip down naked but then who wants their naked pics taken on a smartphone and emailed as pdf report!

-The lateral shift pics are taken from only the right side and assume bilateral symmetry which is never the case and because of that Posture Screen Mobile is unable to assess rotational changes.
+The lateral shift pics are taken from only the right side and assume bilateral symmetry which is never the case and because of that Posture

 The pain mapping is difficult with inner thighs and arms areas and is rendered in 2D so it’s not very user-friendly.
 The other thing is that Android development always lags behind iPhone.